What is an aneurysm?

 What are the risk factors?

-There are certain recognized predisposing factors such as high blood pressure, active smoking, alcoholism.
+There are certain recognized predisposing factors such as high blood pressure, active smoking, hypercholesterolemia, alcoholism.

-Certain rare diseases such as polycystic familial disease favor the occurrence of aneurysms.
+Certain rare diseases such as familial kidney polycystic disease, Marfan disease, Ehlers-Danlos syndrome (vascular-type 4) favor the occurrence of aneurysms.

 Frequency and risk of bleeding